 MED 839 - Longitudinal Multi-specialty Clerkship (LMC)

-Assessment of students includes clinical evaluations, direct observation with feedback, teaching attending evaluations, national board exams, self-assessments, Objective Structured Clinical Exams, and additional specialty-specific assessments.
-Students receive regular feedback throughout each clinical cluster and take practice board exams.
-Students receive two weeks of dedicated study time at the end of each cluster to prepare for the specialty specific national exams.
-All students will take USMLE® Step 1 before starting their fourth year clinical rotations.
+Assessment of students includes clinical evaluations by preceptors, direct observation with feedback, teaching attending evaluations, national board (subject) exams, self-assessments, objective structured clinical exams (OSCEs) and additional specialty-specific assessments.
+Students receive regular feedback throughout each clinical block and take practice shelf exams.
+Students receive two weeks of dedicated study time at the end of each cluster to prepare for the specialty-specific subject exams.
+All students are required to take the USMLE® Step 1 exam before starting their Year 4 clinical rotations.

 Year 4

-Students will complete a four-week required selective in emergency medicine or critical care, a sub-internship and electives.
-Students will also complete and present their Capstone project and take the USMLE® Step 2 Clinical Knowledge examination.
+Students complete a four-week required selective in emergency medicine or critical care, a four-week sub-internship in family medicine, internal medicine, obstetrics-gynecology, pediatrics, psychiatry or surgery, and electives of their choosing.
+Students also complete and present their Capstone project and take the USMLE® Step 2 Clinical Knowledge examination.
 There is ample time to meet with career advisers and work on residency applications and interviews during this year.
-At the end of the year, there is an optional residency prep course to ensure readiness for intern year.
+At the end of Year 4, there is an optional residency prep course to ensure readiness for internship.

 MED 841 - Emergency Medicine

-By the end of the four-week Emergency Medicine clerkship, students should be able to gather information, formulate differential diagnoses, and propose evidence-based management for patients with common presentations in an Emergency Room setting.
-They will learn to recognize emergent medical conditions and initiate stabilization plan as well as demonstrate proficiency with basic procedural skills.
-Students will demonstrate knowledge in managing the following conditions: chest pain, shortness of breath/respiratory distress, abdominal/GI emergencies, fever/infections/sepsis, endocrine/electrolyte emergencies, altered mental status, trauma, intoxication, psychosis/agitation, stroke/TIA, critical patients requiring ACLS, and pediatric acute concerns.
+Selective Goals: In the four-week Emergency Medicine selective students learn to gather information, formulate differential diagnoses, and propose evidence-based management for patients with common presentations in an emergency department setting.
+They also learn to recognize emergent medical conditions and initiate a stabilization plan as well as demonstrate proficiency with basic procedural skills.
+By the end of the selective, students are expected to demonstrate knowledge in managing the following conditions: chest pain, shortness of breath/respiratory distress, abdominal/GI emergencies, fever/infections/sepsis, endocrine/electrolyte emergencies, altered mental status, trauma, intoxication, psychosis/agitation, stroke/TIA, critical patients requiring ACLS and pediatric acute concerns.

 MED 842 - Critical Care

-In the four-week Internal Medicine Sub-Internship, students will provide autonomous patient care to hospitalized patients to develop competence and readiness for clinical practice as an intern.
-Students will be an integral part of the team and will actively participate in care transitions for patients including admission, transfer between services, sign-outs between various teams, and discharge from the hospital, as well as cross-coverage roles.
-At the end of the Internal Medicine Sub-Internship clerkship, each student should be able to gather information, formulate differential diagnoses, and propose evidence- based management for patients with common conditions in an inpatient care setting, including but not limited to the following: atrial fibrillation, COPD/asthma exacerbation, acute/chronic/end stage renal disease, electrolyte disorders, community acquired pneumonia, GI bleed, stroke, and alcohol withdrawal.
+Sub-I Goals: In the four-week Internal Medicine Sub-Internship, students provide autonomous patient care to hospitalized patients to develop competence and readiness for clinical practice as an intern.
+Students are an integral part of the team and actively participate in care transitions for patients including admission, transfer between services, sign-outs between various teams, and discharge from the hospital, as well as cross-coverage roles.
+At the end of the Internal Medicine Sub-Internship, students are expected to be able to gather information, formulate differential diagnoses, and propose evidence-based management for patients with common conditions in an inpatient care setting, including but not limited to the following: atrial fibrillation, COPD/asthma exacerbation, acute/chronic/end stage renal disease, electrolyte disorders, community acquired pneumonia, GI bleed, stroke and alcohol withdrawal.

-The Pediatric Sub-Internship is a four-week inpatient experience that serves as a bridge between the Pediatric Clerkship and Pediatric Residency.
-During this rotation, students will learn to take a history in a more targeted manner than in third year, organize their work, formulate a differential diagnosis and a therapeutic plan and implement it while engaging in self-directed learning.
-By the end of the sub-internship, students should be able to describe the epidemiology, pathophysiology, clinical findings, diagnostic evaluation and management of common pediatric conditions that require hospitalization including but not limited to: surgery-requiring conditions, respiratory distress, gastrointestinal Illnesses, dermatological disease, endocrinological emergencies, electrolyte imbalance, sepsis/fever, and central nervous system disorders.
+Sub-I Goals: The Pediatric Sub-Internship is a four-week inpatient experience (3 weeks of days, 1 week of nights) that serves as a bridge between the Pediatric Clerkship and Pediatric Residency.
+During this rotation, students will be acting in the role of an intern with few exceptions.
+They will acquire the skills to perform efficient histories and physicals, while balancing the acuity and multiple priorities of an inpatient unit.
+Students will formulate a differential diagnosis, implement a therapeutic plan, communicate effectively with patients, families, and the team, and engage in self-directed learning.
+By the end of the sub-internship, students are expected to describe the epidemiology, pathophysiology and clinical findings, and implement the diagnostic evaluation and management of common pediatric conditions that require hospitalization.

-The Surgery Sub-Internship is a four-week inpatient based experience to develop the skills required to diagnose and begin to manage surgical conditions as a surgical intern.
-The primary focus of the Surgery Sub-I is to foster student development through direct patient care, on the fly learning, exposure to increased complexity of patient conditions, and independent study.
-Students will formulate comprehensive assessments, diagnostic and therapeutic plans for common acute and chronic surgical conditions, demonstrate the ability to perform common and necessary surgical skills and work collaboratively to coordinate surgical patient care in a variety of health care delivery settings.
-The final grade for the rotation will be assigned by the clerkship director using the clinical assessment summary provided by the site director and in consultation with the supervising attending physicians.
+Sub-I Goals: The Surgery Sub-Internship is a four-week inpatient based experience designed to help students develop the knowledge and skills required to diagnose and to manage surgical conditions at the level of a surgical intern.
+The primary focus of the Surgery Sub-I is to foster student development through direct patient care, exposure to increased complexity of patient conditions, and self-directed learning.
+Students are expected to formulate comprehensive assessments, diagnostic and therapeutic plans for common acute and chronic surgical conditions, demonstrate the ability to perform common and necessary surgical skills and work collaboratively to coordinate surgical patient care in a variety of healthcare delivery settings.

-The Family Medicine Sub-Internship is a four-week long primarily in-patient experience, blended with a few half days of out-patient experience, to develop competence and readiness for clinical practice as a family medicine resident.
-Students actively participate in care transitions for hospitalized patients including admission, transfer between services, sign-outs between various teams, and discharge from the hospital, as well as cross-coverage roles.
-Students are expected to provide high-value, evidence-based care for patients with common family medicine conditions including but not limited to: abdominal pain, acute kidney injury, chest pain, congestive heart failure, diabetes mellitus, electrolyte imbalance, hypertension, sepsis, shortness of breath and urinary tract infections.
+Sub-I Goals: The Family Medicine Sub-Internship is a four-week primarily inpatient experience, blended with a few half days of outpatient experience, to develop competence and readiness for clinical practice as a family medicine resident.
+Students participate in care transitions for hospitalized patients including admission, transfer between services, sign-outs between various teams, and discharge from the hospital, as well as cross-coverage roles.
+Students are expected to provide high-value, evidence-based care for patients with common family medicine conditions including, but not limited to, abdominal pain, acute kidney injury, chest pain, congestive heart failure, diabetes mellitus, electrolyte imbalance, hypertension, sepsis, shortness of breath and urinary tract infections.

-The Obstetrics & Gynecology Sub-Internship is a four-week experience either on the Maternal Fetal Medicine (MFM) or the Gynecology Oncology service.
-Students will work in both inpatient and outpatient settings and participate as an integral member of the team.
-Students on the MFM service will learn about the care of high-risk ob-gyn patient conditions including but not limited to: gestational diabetes mellitus, fetal macrosomia, premature rupture of membranes, critical care in pregnancy, multifetal gestation, fetal aneuploidy and prenatal diagnosis of genetic disorders as well as learn ultrasound in pregnancy.
-Students on the Gynecology Oncology rotation will learn about the care of patients with gynecology malignancies including symptoms, presentation, and diagnosis; treatment and outcomes, including pelvic surgery, radiation and chemotherapy; and post-operative, inpatient, and outpatient management.
-Students will improve their basic procedural and surgical skills during this rotation to prepare them for internship.
+Sub-I Goals: The Obstetrics & Gynecology Sub-Internship is a four-week experience either on the Maternal Fetal Medicine (MFM) or the Gynecology Oncology service.
+Students work in both inpatient and outpatient settings and participate as an integral member of the team.
+Students on the MFM service learn about the care of high-risk ob-gyn patient conditions including but not limited to: gestational diabetes mellitus, fetal macrosomia, premature rupture of membranes, critical care in pregnancy, multifetal gestation, fetal aneuploidy and prenatal diagnosis of genetic disorders as well as learn ultrasound in pregnancy.
+Students on the Gynecology Oncology rotation learn about the care of patients with gynecology malignancies including symptoms, presentation and diagnosis; treatment and outcomes, including pelvic surgery, radiation and chemotherapy; and post-operative, inpatient and outpatient management.
+During this sub-internship, students improve their basic procedural and surgical skills to prepare them for internship.

 Electives